W-David-Porter/acim/src/workbook/part-i/46-god-is-the-love-in-which-i-forgive/index.md

 3. Today’s exercises require at least three full five-minute practice periods, and as many shorter ones as possible.
 ²Begin the longer practice periods by repeating today’s idea to yourself, as usual.
 ³Close your eyes as you do so, and spend a minute or two in searching your mind for those whom you have not forgiven.
-⁴It does not matter ‘how much’ you have not forgiven them.
+⁴It does not matter “how much’ you have not forgiven them.
 ⁵You have forgiven them entirely or not at all.